Under the Bonnet: 3.8L water cooled flat 6 Porsche engine

 We have replaced the nearside sill as this had been damaged in the crash and everything else looked straight.
 We are now ready to start on the custom bodywork.

-We want to give this 997 the full GBG treatment so Olly and All are going to be widening the wings with custom fabrication.
+We want to give this 997 the full GBG treatment so Olly and AL are going to be widening the wings with custom fabrication.

-We stated by cutting out a cardboard template to help us visualise how it would look before we start to fabricate anything.
+We started by cutting out a cardboard template to help us visualise how it would look before we start to fabricate anything.

 Once happy with the look we masked up the shape and cut up the rear wing.